pbaranchikov/stash-eol-check/README.md

 ## Known issues
 * only last commit is analyzed in pre-receive hook during the initial push
 ### Build isues
-* to run integration tests, alter atlas-* scripts to enforce APS plugin version 6.3.0 (defaults to 6.2.6).
+* to run integration tests, alter atlas-* scripts to enforce AMPS plugin version 6.3.0 (defaults to 6.2.6).

 ## Development